Protect your iPhone from threats

 Clearing or “flushing” a Mac’s DNS cache using the Terminal application permanently deletes the cached data.
 The DNS cache records internet activity that can be used to view incognito browsing history and other private browsing data.

-It’s perfectly safe to delete cache data on Mac, especially browser cache.
-If your browser is running slowly, or you’re looking to remove junk and uninstall apps to make space, deleting the cache may help.
-But bear in mind that cache files generally help your Mac work faster, so deleting cache data while an open application is in use is bound to slow things down.
+It’s safe to delete cache data on Mac, especially browser cache.
+If your browser is running slowly, or you’re looking to remove junk and uninstall apps to make space, deleting the cache helps.
+But remember that cache files generally help your Mac work faster, and deleting cache data while an open application is in use will likely slow things down.